agCleo/GT-handbook/README.md

 | Optional | Spatial coverage of the resource | Contains free or standardized text about the spatial area considered by the resource.
 The element is only available in QDC: `dcterms:spatial` .  |

 ### FAIR principles
-The FAIR principles emerged in 2016 from an interdisplinary group of research data experts.
+The FAIR principles emerged in 2016 from an interdisciplinary group of research data experts.
 The acronym FAIR refers to four guiding principles for digital data management: making the data Findable, Accessible, Interoperable, and Reusable.
 The FAIR principles address the need for a common understanding of data management good practices able to facilitate data sharing and reuse.
 Although the principles mainly consider technical aspects, they allow, as principles, to adapt the concrete implementations to specific contexts.
 In particular, they can apply to any research digital object: datasets, publications, software, etc.<br/>

 The four ground principles are further described in a set of fifteen principles.
 [GOFAIR](https://www.go-fair.org), the organisation supporting the FAIR principles adoption, gives detailed information about [the fifteen FAIR principles](https://www.go-fair.org/fair-principles/).
 The OPERAS Special Interest Group on "Common standards and FAIR principles" also provided an overview in its [2021 White paper](https://www.operas-eu.org/special-interest-group-living-book/operas-common-standards-white-paper-june-2021/#Common-Standards-2021-FAIR).<br/>

 The FAIR principles are a useful tool to manage digital data in a way that facilitates both human and machines operations.
-They have been used to built the TRIPLE data model and are now at the core of all major aggregators practices.
+They have been used to build the TRIPLE data model and are now at the core of all major aggregators practices.
 The **Findability** principle relies mainly on the use of persistent identifiers and rich descriptive metadata.
 The metadata should give information about the resource, like: creator, title, persistent identifier, publisher, publication date, abstract and keywords.
 A counterexample is a corpus stored on a USB device with descriptive information only in the file name.
 The **Accessibility** principle relies on the use of open, free and documented protocols, such as HTTP, OAI-PMH, FTP, even if they are combined with authentication processes.
 Accessibility is further improved if metadata gives information about the conditions of access.
 A counterexample is the data exchanged through emails on individual request.
 The **Interoperability** principle relies on the use of standard representation of the data, like the DublinCore schema aforementioned.
 Interoperability can also be reached thanks to documented controlled vocabularies shared within a broad community.
 A counterexample is a dataset described according to an individual and not documented vocabulary.